01mf02/jaq/README.md

   For example, `[(1, 3) | . |= (., .+1)]` yields `[1, 2, 3, 4]` in jaq, whereas
   jq yields only `[1, 3]`.
   For more examples of this behaviour, see <jaq-core/tests/path.rs>.
+* Input reading:
+  When there is no more input value left, in jq, `input` yields an error, whereas in jaq, it yields no output value.